 JNTP shifted rapidly to meet the needs of this unprecedented moment—and is positioned for myriad scenarios moving forward.
 JNTP Virtual Mentors can support teachers in any day school across the country and JNTP’s program team has reworked its in-person content for digital platforms that include both synchronous and asynchronous work.

 Regardless of the delivery method, JNTP’s resources and best practices are based on almost 20 years of experience and evidence-based insights.
 Its community and school partnerships have long-term, whole-school impact that build capacity and elevate the entire day school field.
 In the past five years, 86% of all new teachers supported by JNTP-trained mentors are still in the field of Jewish education.
-The demand for JNTP’s efforts remains high: More than 35 schools, 63 mentors, and 65 new teachers are in JNTP’s New Teacher Induction Program, and more than 29 administrators from 21 schools are in its Administrator Support Programs at this time.
+The demand for JNTP’s efforts remains high: JNTP is partnering with 63 schools in 13 states plus Washington, D.C. to train 94 veteran teacher mentors to support 121 beginning teachers through their first two years in the profession.
+In addition, we are coaching 31 early-career administrators in 25 schools as part of our Administrator Support Program Programs at this time.